Aziiimm/Jumble/README.md

 ## To Dos:

+- [ ] Leaderboards functionality (routes + frontend page, increment winner's win count on game end)
+- [ ] Make the lobby page look nice according to the rest of the app
+- [ ] Fix the game selection UI in the landing page
 - [ ] Adjust Letter Frequency
 - [ ] When auth is implemented, change routes to use req.user.{id, etc as necessary} from middleware
 - [ ] Add Guest Account feature (cannot participate in multiplayer games)